MitakaMakers/TestSequencer/README.md

 - Communicates with measuring instruments via GP-IB, RS232, USB, or Ethernet.
 - Controls and measures up to eithgt measurment instruments.
 - Japanese and English text can be switched.
-- User do not need to install other software.
+- User do not need to install software.
 User can use it immediately after download.
   - When using GP-IB or USB, device drivers is needed.

 # Operating environment